 Earn your GED or high school diploma, start a career and become empowered by your community.

 Become part of the next generation of convervationists through environmental education, preservation and service.

-This program is for current high school students and recent high school graduates to spend a summer working on conservation projects throughout the City of Austin and Travis County or City of Houston and Harris County.
+This program position is open to current high school students and recent high school graduates looking to spend a summer working on conservation projects throughout Texas.
 Members will work on trail improvement and habitat restoration projects led by two adult Crew Leaders.
 Opportunities for travel and camping will be provided.
 Crews will focus on building conservation skills and engaging in environmental education.
 The program works in partnership with several agencies and organizations dedicated to serving youth and the environment.

 Summer Youth Crew Members: Ages 17-21

 Austin, San Antonio, and Tribal Nations: June 6 – August 5, 2022